 Trumka has represented the AFL-CIO at meetings of the liberal donor conclave Democracy Alliance.
 He spoke on a panel on economic policy in 2010.
 Trumka also made an appearance at a Democracy Alliance meeting in 2014.
 The AFL-CIO is a substantial contributor to the Democracy Alliance, with records showing the union federation contributing $116,546 to the group in its 2016 fiscal year.

-In addition his position as president of the AFL-CIO, Trumka sits on the board of directors of numerous progressive groups.
+In addition his position as president of the AFL-CIO, Trumka sat on the boards of directors of numerous left-progressive groups.
 Trumka sits on the boards of numerous AFL-CIO affiliated groups, such as the American Center for International Labor Solidarity, the Working For America Institute, Union Plus, and Working America.
-Other labor-aligned groups have Trumka on their boards: The Union Sportsmen’s Alliance, Theodore Roosevelt Conservation Partnership, Economic Policy Institute, United Seamen’s Service, Union Labor Life Insurance Company (ULLICO), and Citizens for Tax Justice all see Trumka sit on their boards.
-Trumka is a named board member of left-wing economic policy agitation group Jobs With Justice, although he is represented by proxy.
+Other labor-aligned groups had Trumka on their boards: The Union Sportsmen’s Alliance, Theodore Roosevelt Conservation Partnership, Economic Policy Institute, United Seamen’s Service, Union Labor Life Insurance Company (ULLICO), and Citizens for Tax Justice all see Trumka sit on their boards.
+Trumka was a named board member of left-wing economic policy agitation group Jobs With Justice, although he was represented by proxy.